 Choose a tender, green stem to take as a cutting.
 Stems that are woody and grey are less metabolically active and will take twice as long to root.

 This type of hydrangea is really known for its large creamy white flowers.
 When the shrub first blooms, it is a light green color.
 As the flower matures, it turns to a creamy or bright white.

-Hydrangeas do well with slightly acidic soil that is nutrient rich.
-Make sure to plant these in an area that is well drained to prevent root rot.
+Hydrangeas do well with slightly acidic soil that is nutrient-rich.
+Make sure to plant these in an area that is well-drained to prevent root rot.
 However, the soil does need to be moist.
 This type of hydrangea does not do well in extended periods without rain.
 So be sure to water frequently, especially mid-summer.
 These shrubs can handle full sun depending on the variety.
 However, most varieties prefer to have some relief from the sun mid to late afternoon.
 If the shrub is in full sun, be sure to carefully watch the leaves for droopiness, which typically means it needs more water.

 Hydrangeas have no serious insect or disease problems.
-Many species of hydrangea, including the Hydrangeas, are susceptible to bud attack, bacterial disease, leaf spots, mold, and rust.
+Many species of hydrangea, including the Hydrangeas, are susceptible to bud attack, a bacterial disease, leaf spots, mold, and rust.
 Watch out for aphids, mites, scale, and nematodes.

 These shrubs bloom on new wood.
 So, it is best to prune back close to the ground in late winter.
 If you do not prune then, you can also prune in early spring to encourage new growth.
 You should remove sick and dead branches that are damaged in the winter regardless.

 If you do prune back to the ground in the winter, it goes a long way to help promote stem vigor.